Skip to main content

 Adaptation finance:

-money to help countries and communities already suffering, such as for flood defense, irrigation systems or emergency shelters
+money to help countries and communities already impacted, such as for flood defense, irrigation systems or emergency shelters

 We need to act together and put good governance at the centre of climate finance and action.

-We are committed to preventing corruption and shining a light on existing corruption risks and are pushing for changes:
+TI’s Climate Governance Integrity Programme is committed to preventing corruption and shining a light on existing corruption risks and is pushing for changes:

 • Budgets, financial flows, and other relevant data must be publicly available.